What Is MDRA?

 2. If there is a rocket-related incident between you and a nonparticipant, the MDRA insurance will not cover you.
 Depending on the type of incident, the nonparticipant may be covered under their own insurance.
 Some examples are as follows:

 1. You hit a car with your rocket.
-The nonparticipant’s car insurance should cover the incident.
-You would have to work out the particulars with the nonparticipant, as you are responsible for your actions.
+You would have to work out the particulars with the vehicle owner, as you are responsible for your actions.

 2. You hit a house or building with your rocket.
 The same principle holds true.
-The homeowner should be covered with their insurance, and once again you would have to work out the particulars with the homeowner as you are responsible for your actions.
+The homeowner may be covered by their insurance, and once again you would have to work out the particulars with the homeowner as you are responsible for your actions.

 3. You hit power lines with your rocket.
 You are responsible for any costs associated with retrieval and potential damages caused by your actions.